Gain Advanced Preparation to Impact Lives with an MSW Degree

 Azusa Pacific University’s Master of Social Work program is designed to prepare you for a wide range of social work opportunities, and to gain the foundational skills necessary for effective social work practice upon graduation.
 The MSW degree program includes full- and part-time options and focuses on developing skills through innovative classroom teaching and applied learning in a dynamic, community-based field internship.

-Receive advance training to meet the physical and behavioral health needs of individuals and families across a range of settings, emphasizing preparation for culturally responsive care and intervention, application of evidenced-informed interventions, and engagement with interprofessional teams.
+Receive advanced training to meet the physical and behavioral health needs of individuals and families across a range of settings, emphasizing preparation for culturally responsive care and intervention, application of evidenced-informed interventions, and engagement with interprofessional teams.

-Focus on developing the skills needed for effective leadership in nonprofit and governmental agencies; political advocacy, including program development and evaluation; organizational management; and human rights and sustainable development.
+Focus on developing the skills needed for effective leadership in nonprofit and governmental agencies; community advocacy, including program development and evaluation; organizational management; and human rights and sustainable development.

 Elective Options and Global Learning Experience

 Flexible elective options allow you to further customize your learning experience.
 Options include courses in marital therapy, aging, practice with military populations, social work in correctional settings, grant writing and fiscal development, international social work, social work in healthcare settings, school-based settings, and clinical Spanish practice (watch video) to prepare bilingual students for effective cross-cultural clinical practice.
 Students may also take core courses from the other specialization as electives.
 Refer to the academic catalog for a complete list of courses.

 International learning opportunities are also available (watch video) as we seek to prepare leaders to impact the world.

 Azusa Pacific’s MSW program was ranked among the nation’s “Best Social Work Programs” in 2018 by U.S. News & World Report.